UBC-MOAD/docs/hg_version_control.rst

 Please to be sure to replace :kbd:`Your Name <your_email_address>` with your name and email address.

+The :kbd:`[alias]` section defines command aliases within Mercurial:

+* :kbd:`glog = log --graph` make :command:`hg glog` an alias for the :command:`hg log --graph` command that formats the output as a graph representing the revision history using ASCII characters to the left of the log.
+  That functionality and the :command:`hg glog` command were previously provided by the now-deprecated :kbd:`graphlog` extension.

 The :kbd:`[extensions]` section enables several useful Mercurial extensions:

 * :kbd:`color` shows log listing,
   diffs,
   etc. in colour

-* :kbd:`graphlog` provides the :kbd:`hg glog` command and the synonymous :kbd:`hg log -G` command that formats the output as a graph representing the revision history using ASCII characters to the left of the log

 * :kbd:`pager` sends output of Mercurial commands through the pager that you specify in the :kbd:`[pager]` section so that long output is displayed one page at a time